ElDataDude/larkhall-calendar/memory-bank/progress.md

 ## Pending Components

 ### Deployment
-- ⬜ GitHub repository creation
+- ✅ GitHub repository creation
-- ⬜ GitHub Pages configuration
+- ⚠️ GitHub Pages configuration (404 error)
+- ⚠️ GitHub Actions workflow (not appearing in Actions tab)
 - ⬜ Public URL establishment
 - ⬜ Subscription testing

-A detailed deployment guide has been created (DEPLOYMENT.md) with step-by-step instructions for completing these tasks.
+A detailed deployment guide has been created (DEPLOYMENT.md) with step-by-step instructions for completing these tasks, but we're encountering unexpected issues with GitHub Pages and GitHub Actions.

 ## Known Issues